 4 Benefits of Fuelling Your Body with Supplements Before, During and After ExerciseSiras Performance

-Whether you’re a recreational or professional athlete, adequately fuelling your body for workouts, training and races is essential for recovery and performance.
+Whether you’re a recreational or professional athlete, adequately fuelling your body for workouts and exercise, training and races is essential for recovery and performance.

 Blomstrand, E. (2006).
 A role for branched-chain amino acids in reducing central fatigue.
 The Journal of Nutrition, 136(2), 544S-547S.